Bright Colored Vegetables with Whole Wheat Pearl Cous Cous

 - 2 small zucchini, sliced, then cut in half

-- 2 small summer squash, sliced, if larger sized then cut slices in half
+- 2 small summer squash, sliced, then cut in half

-- 1/2 pound haricot verts, stems removed, cooked in boiling water for three minutes then refreshed in ice water
+- 1/2 pound haricot verts, stems removed, blanched in boiling water for three minutes then refreshed in ice water

 - 1 ten ounce can garbanzo beans, drained and rinsed

-- 1 1/2 cups frozen petite green peas, defrosted
+- 1 1/2 cups frozen petite green peas, thawed

 - 3 tablespoons chopped fresh parsley